kazagkazag/react-pomodoro/README.md

 * run `npm install`
 * run `npm serve`

-Your browser should open with our application.
+Your should open localhost:9000 in browser to see our application.
 You can adjust time of work and break and start counting.
 That's all.

 To implement demo run `npm start` and start coding.